NguQuang/RISC_SPM/report/report.md

 ## **1. Processing Unit**
 The processor includes *registers*, *buses*, *control lines*, and an *ALU* capable of performing arithmetic and logic operations on its operands depends on the opcode held in the instruction register.

-There are 2 multiplexers in the Processing Unit :
-- Mux_1 : it's a 5-1 multiplexer
-    - Output : Bus_1
-    - Input : R0, R1, R2, R3, PC
-- Mux_2 : it's a 3-1 multiplexer
-    - Output : Bus_2
-    - Input : ALU's output, Bus_1

-An instruction can be fetched from memory, placed on Bus_2, and loaded into the instruction register.
-A word of data can be fetched from memory, and steered to a general-purpose register or to the operand register (Reg_Y) prior to an operation of the ALU.
-The result of an ALU operation can be placed on Bus_2, loaded into a register, and subsequently transferred to memory.
-A dedicated register (Reg_Z) holds a flag indicating that the result of an ALU operation is 0.

 ### 1.1 Arithmetic Logic Unit

 For the purposes of this example, the ALU has two operand datapaths, data_1 and data_2, and its instruction set is limited to only 4 instructions, that is :

 Opcode|Action